farisd16/bachelor-thesis/content/introduction.typ

 #par(first-line-indent: 0em)[*Version management:*]
 #par(first-line-indent: 0em)[
-  Currently, users can't track changes made to diagrams and feedback is not linked to a specific version, which makes it more difficult to collaborate and engage in a feedback loop.
+  Currently, users can not track changes made to diagrams and feedback is not linked to a specific version, which makes it more difficult to collaborate and engage in a feedback loop.
 There is no way to revert to previous versions.
 If a developer wants to create another version of the diagram, the only way would be to import the diagram into a new file.
 ]

 \